Welcome to the Greatest DINING guide in Boulder County.

 331 Main St. | Longmont | 720-340-4636 | www.aimeslove.com

-This inviting French-style café with a Hawaiian flair is super kid-friendly and gluten-free!
+This inviting French-style café with a Hawaiian flair is super kid-friendly and gluten-free.
 While the kids play one of the many games or scribble on the chalkboard, parents can lounge on a sofa and sip drinks from the espresso and smoothie bar and nibble on éclairs, cupcakes, brownies, pies, cakes, cookies and other pastry selections.
 Not up for dessert?
 No problem!
-Aime’s Love offers a deluxe breakfast sandwich with your choice of egg, sausage or bacon, Cheddar cheese, tomato, spinach, and pesto on homemade sandwich bread.
+Aime’s Love offers a deluxe breakfast sandwich with your choice of egg, sausage or bacon, Cheddar cheese, tomato, spinach and pesto on homemade sandwich bread.
 Ready for lunch?
-Choose from a variety of sandwiches, including the Southern Love —the turkey, bacon, avocado and pepper jack panini on focaccia bread.
+Choose from a variety of sandwiches, including the Southern Love—a turkey, bacon, avocado and pepper jack panini on focaccia bread.
 If you’re in the mood for a lighter lunch, the Williams Broccoli Salad features raw broccoli with raisins, peanuts and bacon in a curry sauce.
 Wedding and specialty cakes made to order.
 Open Tues-Fri 8am-4pm; Sat-Sun 8am-3pm; closed Mon.
 Major credit cards accepted.